 Northbridge is a great neighborhood to stay in during your time in Perth!
 Just a short walking distance from the Central Business District, the area is great for anyone wanting to be close to the bustling city, but still wanting to enjoy the quiet of the suburbs.

 This up and coming district is the arts and cultural center of Perth city.
 If you enjoy the art scene and theatre productions that can rival the world’s finest, then this is the place for you!

-If you like a neighborhood with a very laid back vibe, Fremantle is lovingly called “Freo” by those who live in Perth, and is the perfect place to chill out and relax!
+If you like a neighborhood with a very laid back vibe, Fremantle is lovingly called “Freo” by those who live in Perth, and is the perfect place to chill out and relax, even as a broke backpacker as there are great hostels in Fremantle too!
 It’s the port neighborhood and a sailing spot for those with a love for adventure!
 This community is a mish-mash of galleries, restaurants, bars, pubs, and shops.